knownasilya/nomad.dev/content/posts/codesnip-and-module.md

 ---
 categories:
   - Announcements
 date: "2020-06-01"
-description: The Beaker Developer Portal has added a couple new templates for quickly creating code-focused Hyperdrives.
+description: The Nomad Developer Portal has added a couple new templates for quickly creating code-focused Hyperdrives.
 title: "Two new templates: Codesnip and Module"
 ---

-[Templates](/docs/templates/) are a fast way to create new Hyperdrives in Beaker.
+[Templates](/docs/templates/) are a fast way to create new Hyperdrives in Nomad.
 They typically provide a nice UI which you can then fill with your content.

 Today we're happy to add two new templates: [Codesnip](/docs/templates/codesnip) and [Module](/docs/templates/module).